Danalmestadi/Seinor-Project/README.md

-# IT Assets Management System
+## Senior Project
 ![Header](images/Header.gif)

 ## Overview

 Welcome to the IT Assets Management System, an advanced solution designed for efficient management and tracking of IT assets within your organization.
 This system provides a centralized platform to monitor and control various IT resources, enhancing productivity and ensuring optimal asset utilization.

 ## Features